Into the Lioness' Den

 , Day 13 - for stellarluna35.
 Prompt: Buffy Summers and Eliot Spencer, "Why are all the crazy ones blonde?"
 A bit of what came after The Soul Job

-.
-Contains a very teensy detail borrowed from "The Ho-Ho-Ho Job".
+, but before "Dubious Distinctions".
+Contains a very teensy detail borrowed from the episode "The Ho-Ho-Ho Job".

 Buffy didn't know what to think when Eliot Spencer showed up in Cleveland.